China's steel glut: years in the making, years to resolve

 The stimulus drove up steel demand by as much as 100 million tonnes in 2009 and encouraged producers to embark on a rapid capacity expansion using cheap credit.

-“The steel mills were delighted - they didn’t need to die, breathed a sigh of relief and also relaxed their vigilance towards overcapacity,” said Liu Zhenjiang, the vice secretary-general of the CISA.
+“The steel mills were delighted - they didn’t need to die, breathed a sigh of relief and also relaxed their vigilance towards overcapacity,” said Liu Zhenjiang, the vice secretary-general of the China Iron and Steel Association (CISA).
 “Those years created ingrained bad habits when it came to overcapacity.”

 China raised hope of a solution in February when it pledged to shut 100-150 million tonnes of old production capacity in five years, but actual production is expected to stay high as Beijing tries to minimise job losses and social disruption.